aa-fiu-classes/cnt-4713-web/project-3.md

 **This assignment is considerably hard, so get started early, not as many of you did for project 2.**

-In our reference solution, we added less than 520 lines of C/C++ code, including whitespace and comments.
+In our reference solution, we added less than 520 lines of Python code, including whitespace and comments.
 Of course, your solution may need fewer or more lines of code, but this gives you a rough idea of the size of the assignment to a first approximation.

 ## A Few Hints